poolup-devs/poolup_backend/README.md

 Only requiremetn for user signup is password and username; the email username + "@g.ucla.edu"; the frontend code should substring-ize the email and pass only the username part for the API call

 ex) the username for bin315a1 would become bin315a1@g.ucla.edu

+- Verifying the email should be done within the **30** minutes after signup; else the user must signup again
+- A profile pic of Bruinbear with random color is assigned

 **Body**